IKEA: Other ventures

-It was previously planning to open another one, in New Haven, Connecticut, United States, after converting the historic Pirelli Building.
-The company received approval for the concept from the city's planning commission in mid-November 2018; the building was to include 165 rooms and the property would offer 129 dedicated parking spaces.
+It was previously planned to open another one, in New Haven, Connecticut, United States, after converting the historic Pirelli Building.
+The company received approval for the concept from the city's planning commission in mid-November 2018; the building was to include 165 rooms, and the property would offer 129 dedicated parking spaces.
 Research in April 2019 provided no indication that the hotel had been completed as of that time.
 The building was then sold to Connecticut architect and developer Becker + Becker for $1.2 million.
-Opening in 2022 under Hotel Marcel, it will be managed by Chesapeake Hospitality and became part of Hilton's Tapestry Collection.
+Opening in 2022 under Hotel Marcel, it is managed by Charlestowne Hotels and became part of Hilton's Tapestry Collection.

-From 2016 to 2018, IKEA made the Saladda belt-driven bicycle.
+From 2016 to 2018, IKEA sold a commuter belt-driven bicycle, the Sladda.

-In September 2017, IKEA announced they would be acquiring San Francisco-based TaskRabbit.
+In September 2017, IKEA announced it would be acquiring the UD company TaskRabbit.
 The deal, completed later that year, has TaskRabbit operating as an independent company.

 In March 2020, IKEA announced that it had partnered with Pizza Hut Hong Kong on a joint venture.
 IKEA launched a new side table called SÄVA.
 The table, designed to resemble a pizza saver, would be boxed in packaging resembling a pizza box, and the building instructions included a suggestion to order a Swedish meatball pizza from Pizza Hut, which would contain the same meatballs served in IKEA restaurants.

 In April 2020, IKEA acquired AI imaging startup Geomagical Labs.

 In July 2020, IKEA opened a concept store in the Harajuku district of Tokyo, Japan, where it launched its first ever apparel line.

 Ingka Centres, IKEA's malls division, announced in December 2021 that it would open two malls, anchored by IKEA stores, in Gurugram and Noida in India at a cost of around ₹9000 crore.
 Both malls are expected to open by 2025.

+In 2016, IKEA Canada partnered with the Setsuné Indigenous Fashion Incubator, co-founded by Sage Paul, to design and produce the collection ÅTERSTÄLLA, which means to restore, heal, or redecorate, and it was made entirely from salvaged Ikea textiles, reflecting the traditional Indigenous value to "use everything".